noahfranz13/cv/README.md

 2. Go into settings for that new repo then "Actions" -> "Workflow permissions" -> change to "Read and write permissions"

 ### Current Limitations
-* Texfile to compile to a pdf must be names main.tex
+* Texfile to compile to a pdf must be names main.